MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/commit-to-modernization-plan.md

 # Modernization commitment

 Commitment to a modernization plan can only occur once you've found a balance between your modernization effort and modernization impact.
-When you outline the efforts required and their respective impact on your business, it delivers your case for modernization and helps you gain commitment from stakeholders.
+When you outline the efforts required and their respective impact on your business, it delivers your case for modernization, and helps you gain commitment from stakeholders.

 Explore the following questions to help you move toward commitment: